Last month I had the privilege of visiting Paris, France on vacation with my best friend, Ashley from Baker by Nature.

 How to Cook Crepes

-Pour the batter directly into the center of the pan then very quickly use your wrist to swirl the pan to spread the batter out completely.
-The first few crepes might look a little wonky but who cares?
+- Method 1: Pour the batter directly into the center of the pan, then very quickly use your wrist to swirl the pan to spread the batter out completely into a thin layer.
+The first few crepes might look a little wonky, but that’s okay!
 They’re just going to get rolled up or folded over with deliciousness.

 How to Make Crepes Ahead of Time